 Section 8: Use Of Outside Experts.
 When conducting the periodic reviews, the corporation may, but need not, use outside advisors.
 If outside experts are used, their use shall not relieve the Board of its responsibility for ensuring periodic reviews are conducted.

-This version of Bylaws of The Heinlein Society was ratified at the Board meeting of 09 July 2018.
+This version of Bylaws for The Heinlein Society was ratified at the General Meeting of the Membership, 12 September 2021